History of Sadie Sink in Timeline

 Others born on this day/year

-2006: Recreated Scenes from High School Musical
+2006: Referenced High School Musical

-2011: Appeared in White Christmas
+2011: Performed in White Christmas

-October 2012: Standby for Annie on Broadway
+October 2012: Standby for Annie characters

-2012: Starred in Annie on Broadway
+2012: Starred in Annie

-2012: Family Moved to New Jersey
+2012: Family moved to New Jersey

-July 2013: Alternated as Annie on Broadway
+July 2013: Alternated as Annie

-2013: Television Debut on The Americans
+2013: Television Debut in The Americans

 January 2014: Final Performance in Annie

-2014: Appeared on Blue Bloods
+2014: Appearance in Blue Bloods

-In 2014, Sadie Sink appeared in an episode of the police procedural show Blue Bloods, adding to her early television experience.
+In 2014, Sadie Sink appeared in an episode of the police procedural show Blue Bloods, adding to her television experience.

 2015: Returned to Regular School